SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 getDependencies(projectName) {}

 /**
- * Transforms any optional dependencies in the graph for which the target is referenced by
+ * Transforms any optional dependencies declared in the graph to non-optional dependency, if the target
- * at least one non-optional project
- * into a non-optional dependency.
+ * can already be reached from the root project.
  *
  * @public
  */